Jorge Soler Player Props: Marlins vs. Mets

-The Miami Marlins and Jorge Soler, who went 0-for-4 last time in action, take on Kodai Senga and the New York Mets at LoanDepot park, Sunday at 1:40 PM ET.
+The Miami Marlins and Jorge Soler, who went 2-for-4 with two home runs and four RBI last time in action, battle Tylor Megill and the New York Mets at Citi Field, Friday at 1:10 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Mets.
+In his last appearance, he hit two homers in his last appearance (going 2-for-4) against the Twins.

 Jorge Soler Game Info & Props vs. the Mets